 Participating schools are selected by the Education Departments.

-The literacy participants can prepare for the competition by doing the exercises in the Growsmart newspaper (four copies during the year).
-The newspapers can be used for classroom reading practice, as the content is based on the curriculum.
+The literacy participants can prepare for the competition by doing the exercises in the Growing Smarter book.
+The book can be used for classroom reading practice, as the content is based on the curriculum.
 All the words and questions used in the competition rounds come from these.
-The only time words from the newspaper are not used, is when there is a tie, i.e. two or more teams have the same high score at the end of a competition round.
-Only then will they be asked to spell words that are not in the newspapers.
+The only time words from the book are not used, is when there is a tie, i.e. two or more teams have the same high score at the end of a competition round.
+Only then will they be asked to spell words that are not in the book.

 Learners are selected from grades 4, 5 & 6.
 Each learner will receive a writing pack, consisting of a creative writing workbook and various stationery items.